PerceptualAlias/comparative-analysis-slam/README.md

 ## Overview
 This project focuses on the **comparative analysis of different Simultaneous Localization and Mapping (SLAM) algorithms**.
 The aim is to evaluate multiple SLAM approaches on common datasets and compare their performance using standard metrics.

-SLAM is a core problem in robotics and autonomous systems, where an agent simultaneously estimates its position while building a map of an unknown environment.

 ---

 ## Objectives